jazzypants1989/jessquery/README.md

 ### promisify

-- **promisify(fn: (...args: any[]) => void, meta?: any): () => Promise<any>**
+- **promisify(fn: (...args: any[]) => void, meta?: { timeout?: number, interval?: number, [key: string]: any }): () => Promise<any>**

   - Wraps a function in a promise, allowing easy integration into DomProxy chains..
-This is particularly useful for things like setTimeout, setInterval, and any older APIs that use callbacks.
+This is particularly useful for things like setTimeout and any older APIs that use callbacks.

   - It accepts a function that works just like building a normal promise: call the resolve function when the function is successful, and call the reject function when it fails.
 The value that you pass will get passed to whatever method you use to consume the promise.

   - If the function does not call either resolve or reject within the specified timeout, the promise will reject with an error.
 Every promise that rejects inside of a promisified function will get routed through the default errorHandler (which you can set with the [setErrorHandler](#seterrorhandler) function).

-You can set the amount of time to wait before rejecting the promise with the timeout property on the meta object.
+  - You can set the amount of time to wait before rejecting the promise with the timeout property on the meta object.
 If you don't provide a timeout, it will default to 5000ms.

+  - You can also set an interval to retry the function if it fails.
+This is useful for things like polling an API.
+If you don't provide an interval, it will default to 0ms (no retries).

   - The easiest way to use the function that you get from this method is call it to provide values to one of the `DomProxy` methods like text() or html(), but you can also use the [DomProxy.do](#domproxydo) / [DomProxyCollection.do](#domproxycollectiondo) method to execute the function and use the result on the element / elements represented by them.